WENO methods

 In numerical solution of differential equations, WENO (weighted essentially non-oscillatory) methods are classes of high-resolution schemes.
 WENO are used in the numerical solution of hyperbolic partial differential equations.
 These methods were developed from ENO methods (essentially non-oscillatory).
 The first WENO scheme was developed by Liu, Osher and Chan in 1994.
-In 1996, Guang-Sh and Chi-Wang Shu developed a new WENO scheme called WENO-JS.
+In 1996, Guang-Shan Jiang and Chi-Wang Shu developed a new WENO scheme called WENO-JS.
 Nowadays, there are many WENO methods.